 Some final thoughts for those of you out there considering a career or second career as a landlord.
 Perhaps all this talk about tight profit margins has made the idea of owning property seem too arduous?
 If so, remember, there are lots of successful landlords out there, and most of them aren't billionaires.
 The secret is to buy smart and control costs.
 You can do that by following these rules of thumb:

-· Buy locally: Become an expert in your local market.
+Become an expert in your local market.
 Owning more of the same market helps you use your resources more efficiently.
 You don't need two maintenance companies, two property management companies, and so on.
-In fact, if you have the skills, you can manage a lot of this yourself.
+If you have the skills, you can manage a lot of this yourself.

 Turning a profit in real estate is easy enough if you’re smart about how you approach it.
 Depending on the property type, time horizon and strategy, you’ll need to make smart decisions about how you pursue passive income from your investments.